PART I: Overview (Updated October 2022)

-Although it’s just a little over a year old, the Pizzagate hypothesis has already had real-world consequences:
+Within a year of its appearance, Pizzagate already had real-world consequences:

 Michael, Jr. is about as sharp as an egg.
 Last year, he used the hashtag #MuslimBan to discuss Trump’s executive order restricting immigration from several Muslim-majority, high-conflict nations.
 The administration obviously wasn’t keen to see this order characterized as a “Muslim ban”, so this time both Flynns deleted their Twitter accounts.

 - On December 4, 2016, a young man named Edgar Welch tried to intimidate the business owner, staff and patrons of Comet Ping Pong by firing a weapon three times in the restaurant.
 He said he was merely “investigating.”
-Most Pizzagaters insist this was a false flag incident staged by someone-or-other to rally public support for the Pizza Ring and shut down the citizen investigation.
+Most Pizzagaters insisted this was a false flag incident staged by someone-or-other to rally public support for the Pizza Ring and shut down the citizen investigation.
 Welch originally entered a plea of not guilty, but later took a plea deal.
-He is currently serving a four-year prison sentence for interstate transportation of a firearm and assault with a dangerous weapon and was released in February 2021.
+He served a four-year prison sentence for interstate transportation of a firearm and assault with a dangerous weapon and was released in February 2021.

 - D.C. police devoted manpower and resources to the shooting incident, threats made against business owners, and some of the allegations made online.
 The FBI’s Russian probe also investigated aspects of the allegations.

-- Business owners and employees, friends and neighbours of the “suspects” and numerous artists have been harassed and slandered by people who think they must be Satanic Gay Pedo Cannibal Democrats.
+- Business owners and employees, friends and neighbours of the “suspects” and numerous artists continue to be harassed and slandered by people who think they must be Satanic Gay Pedo Cannibal Democrats.

 - According to some, Pizzagate investigators fell victim to the “largest ban in the history of Reddit.”
 We’ll examine this claim later.